 Ongoing review of the overall risk management program (inclusive of the review of adequacy of treatment plans) is conducted by external parties where appropriate.
 The Board ensures that recommendations made by the external parties are investigated and, where considered necessary, appropriate action is taken to ensure that the Company has an appropriate internal control environment in place to manage the key risks identified.

 Going concern

-During the year the Company raised approximately £1,564,999 net of expenses and, at 31 December 2011, the Company had cash balances totalling £511,538.
-In January 2012, the Company raised a further £2.5 million, by way of a placing of its shares
+During the year the Company raised approximately £2,206,000 net of expenses through a placing and, at 31 December 2012, the Group had cash balances totalling £784,072.